Brahmanbaria: Administration

 Brahmanbaria was given city status in 1984.
 Brahmanbaria Municipality is subdivided into 20 wards.

 Geography and climate

 Brahmanbaria is located in the East-Central region of Bangladesh.
-Its nearby cities are Dhaka, Cumilla, Narayanganj and Agartala.
+Its nearby cities are Dhaka, Comilla, Narayanganj and Agartala.
 This city is in the bank of Titas River.
 Also there is Meghna River in the west of Brahmanbaria.

 Brahmanbaria has a tropical wet and dry climate.

+Demographics

+According to the 2022 Bangladesh census, Brahmanbaria city had 56,898 households and a population of 264,341.
+Brahmanbaria had a sex ratio of 96.44 females per 100 males and a literacy rate of 83.33%.
+21.30% of the population were under 10 years of age.